 On request, we can assemble any combination of the above as a multichannel combination.
+Also with PA-3886!

 Just mention this in the comment line of the order form.
 We do this free of extra charge for now!

 DIY kits: